isaakengineer/veha-rs/README.md

 **VEHA** is a CLI programm [written in Rust] to automate merging modular written data into a component based XHTML web-page.

-Supported data formats: CSV, MD, and XHTML [as a wrapper template]
+Supported data formats: Toml, CSV, MD, and XHTML [as a wrapper template]

 Future support planned: SQLite, LaTex, etc [to suggest a new input format open an issue or contact the author via email please].